 - Helpless with only sparse down.

-The female builds the dipper's domed, ball-like nests, often in freezing temperatures.
-She dips the materials into water before weaving them into two layers: one, an outer shell, 8-10 inches in diameter, made of moss, and the other an inner chamber with a woven cup, 2-3 inches in diameter, made of grass, leaves, and bark.
+Males and females may work together to build the ball-like nest, often in freezing temperatures.
+Materials are dipped into water before being weaved into two layers: one, an outer shell, 8-10 inches in diameter, made of moss, and the other an inner chamber with a woven cup, 2-3 inches in diameter, made of grass, leaves, and bark.
 Once the nest is finished, the mossy shell absorbs moisture and the coarse grass keeps the inside dry.

 American Dippers build nests on cliff ledges, behind waterfalls, on boulders, and on dirt banks or under bridges, but always above or close to the fast water of their stream habitat.
 Females choose a ledge or crevice that is 6-20 feet above deep water so that the nest will not be in danger of predators or flooding.

 American Dippers can wade, swim, and dive either from the water or from the air, and can move rocks on the stream-bottom to get at food.
 They are mainly monogamous.
 Though some pairs stay together in winter, the dipper is generally a solitary bird; after the chicks’ fledging, parents often divide their brood and their territory and part ways.

 Though American Dipper populations are difficult to count, numbers appear to be relatively stable, though experienced a small decline from 1966 to 2014, according to the North American Breeding Bird Survey.
 Partners in Flight estimates a global breeding population of 190,000 with 86% living in the U.S., 8% in Canada, and 5% in Mexico.
-They rate a 10 out of 20 on the Continental Consern Score and are not on the 2014 State of the Birds Watch List.
+They rate a 10 out of 20 on the Continental Concern Score and are not on the 2014 State of the Birds Watch List.
 Bridge-building during road construction has created nesting locations that dippers seem to readily take to.
 Dam construction floods dipper habitat, and land uses such as logging, mining and agriculture can affect water quality and reduce the availability of their aquatic insect prey.
 Dippers are also susceptible to pollution in waters including organic pollutants such as PCBs and heavy metals.